Penalties for inaccuracies: other penalty issues: company and company officer penalties: insolvency or imminent insolvency

 Likewise you cannot change the proportion of the company’s penalty that has already been notified to the officer or officers.

-It is also important to note that you cannot issue a penalty assessment to a company once it has been dissolved/liquidated.
+It is also important to note that you cannot issue a penalty assessment to a company once it has been struck off or dissolved.

-This means that where a company becomes insolvent, or there is a risk that they will go into liquidation, you must act quickly in issuing the penalty assessment and the personal liability notice or notices where the deliberate inaccuracy is attributable to the officer or officers.
+This means that where a company becomes insolvent, or there is a risk that they will be struck off or dissolved, you must act quickly in issuing the penalty assessment and the personal liability notice or notices where the deliberate inaccuracy is attributable to the officer or officers.

 You can check the status of a company on the webpage of the Company House Register.